eguvenc/framework_old/packages/validator/releases/0.0.1/README.md

 <tr>
 <td>required</td>
 <td>No</td>
-<td>Returns FALSE if the form element is empty.</td>
+<td>Returns false if the form element is empty.</td>
 <td></td>
 </tr>
 <tr>
 <td>matches</td>
 <td>Yes</td>
-<td>Returns FALSE if the form element does not match the one in the parameter.</td>
+<td>Returns false if the form element does not match the one in the parameter.</td>
 <td>matches[form_item]</td>
 </tr>
 <tr>
 <td>minLen</td>
 <td>Yes</td>
-<td>Returns FALSE if the form element is shorter then the parameter value.</td>
+<td>Returns false if the form element is shorter then the parameter value.</td>
 <td>min_len[6]</td>
 </tr>
 <tr>
 <td>maxLen</td>
 <td>Yes</td>
-<td>Returns FALSE if the form element is longer then the parameter value.</td>
+<td>Returns false if the form element is longer then the parameter value.</td>
 <td>max_len[12]</td>
 </tr>
 <tr>
 <td>exactLen</td>
 <td>Yes</td>
-<td>Returns FALSE if the form element is not exactly the parameter value.</td>
+<td>Returns false if the form element is not exactly the parameter value.</td>
 <td>exact_len[8]</td>
 </tr>
 <tr>
 <td>alpha</td>
 <td>No</td>
-<td>Returns FALSE if the form element contains anything other than alphabetical characters.</td>
+<td>Returns false if the form element contains anything other than alphabetical characters.</td>
 <td></td>
 </tr>
 <tr>
 <td>alphaNumeric</td>
 <td>No</td>
-<td>Returns FALSE if the form element contains anything other than alpha-numeric characters.</td>
+<td>Returns false if the form element contains anything other than alpha-numeric characters.</td>
 <td></td>
 </tr>
 <tr>
 <td>alphaDash</td>
 <td>No</td>
-<td>Returns FALSE if the form element contains anything other than alpha-numeric characters, underscores or dashes.</td>
+<td>Returns false if the form element contains anything other than alpha-numeric characters, underscores or dashes.</td>
 <td></td>
 </tr>
 <tr>
 <td>numeric</td>
 <td>No</td>
-<td>Returns FALSE if the form element contains anything other than numeric characters.</td>
+<td>Returns false if the form element contains anything other than numeric characters.</td>
 <td></td>
 </tr>
 <tr>
 <td>integer</td>
 <td>No</td>
-<td>Returns FALSE if the form element contains anything other than an integer.</td>
+<td>Returns false if the form element contains anything other than an integer.</td>
 <td></td>
 </tr>
 <tr>
 <td>isNatural</td>
 <td>No</td>
-<td>Returns FALSE if the form element contains anything other than a natural number: 0, 1, 2, 3, etc.</td>
+<td>Returns false if the form element contains anything other than a natural number: 0, 1, 2, 3, etc.</td>
 <td></td>
 </tr>
 <tr>
 <td>isNatural_No_Zero</td>
 <td>No</td>
-<td>Returns FALSE if the form element contains anything other than a natural number, but not zero: 1, 2, 3, etc.</td>
+<td>Returns false if the form element contains anything other than a natural number, but not zero: 1, 2, 3, etc.</td>
 <td></td>
 </tr>
 <tr>
 <td>validEmail</td>
 <td>No</td>
-<td>Returns FALSE if the form element does not contain a valid email address.</td>
+<td>Returns false if the form element does not contain a valid email address.</td>
 <td></td>
 </tr>
 <tr>
 <td>validEmailDns</td>
 <td>No</td>
-<td>Returns FALSE if the form element does not contain a valid email AND dns query return to FALSE.</td>
+<td>Returns false if the form element does not contain a valid email AND dns query return to false.</td>
 <td></td>
 </tr>
 <tr>
 <td>validEmails</td>
 <td>Yes</td>
-<td>Returns FALSE if any value provided in a comma separated list is not a valid email.
-(If parameter TRUE or 1 function also will do a dns query foreach emails)</td>
+<td>Returns false if any value provided in a comma separated list is not a valid email.
+(If parameter true or 1 function also will do a dns query foreach emails)</td>
 <td>valid_emails[true]</td>
 </tr>
 <tr>
 <td>validIp</td>
 <td>No</td>
-<td>Returns FALSE if the supplied IP is not valid.</td>
+<td>Returns false if the supplied IP is not valid.</td>
 <td></td>
 </tr>
 <tr>
 <td>validBase64</td>
 <td>No</td>
-<td>Returns FALSE if the supplied string contains anything other than valid Base64 characters.</td>
+<td>Returns false if the supplied string contains anything other than valid Base64 characters.</td>
 <td></td>
 </tr>
 <tr>
 <td>noSpace</td>
 <td>No</td>
-<td>Returns FALSE if the supplied string contains space characters.</td>
+<td>Returns false if the supplied string contains space characters.</td>
 <td></td>
 </tr>
 <tr>